Akjo03/Akjo03/README.md

 ## Hello there 👋

-I'm Lukas, a software developer based in switzerland currently working for the [FOITT (Federal Office of Information Technology, Systems and Telecommunication)](https://bit.admin.ch).
+I'm Lukas, a software developer based in switzerland currently working for the [FOITT (Federal Office of Information Technology, Systems and Telecommunication)](https://bit.admin.ch) and for [AkjoStudios](https://github.com/AkjoStudios)

-Currently I'm mainly focussing on Java and trying to improve my skills on it, but I'm also interested in learning new languages and skills!
+Currently I'm mainly focussing on Java and trying to improve my skills on it, but I'm also interested in learning new languages and skills! (especially Rust)!

 ### Dev Skills